Calabi-Yau Varieties with Fibre Structures: Calabi-Yau type manifolds with semi-stable fibrations.

-\begin{observation} Let $f: X\to Y$ be a semistable proper family between two non-singular projective varieties.
-Assume that $X$ has a trivial canonical line bundle and the induced moduli morphism $\eta_f$ is generically finite.
-Then, $Y$ has a {\it big} and {\it nef} anti-canonical line bundle, and is {\it rationally connected}. \end{observation}
+Therefore, we have: \begin{fact} Let $f: X\to Y$ be a semi-stable proper family between two non-singular projective varieties.
+Assume that $X$ has trivial canonical sheaf $\omega_X$ and the induced moduli morphism $\eta_f$ is generically finite.
+Then, the anti-canonical line bundle $\omega_Y^{-1}$ of $Y$ is {\it big} and {\it nef}, and so $Y$ is {\it rationally connected}. \end{fact}